Priest-King (sculpture)

 Though the name Priest-King is now generally used, it is highly speculative, and "without foundation".
 Ernest J. H. Mackay, the archaeologist leading the excavations at the site when the piece was found, thought it might represent a "priest".
-Sir John Marshall, head of the pre-Partition Archaeological Survey of India ("ASI") at the time, regarded it as possibly a "king-priest", but it appears to have been his successor, Sir Mortimer Wheeler, who was the first to use Priest-King.
+John Marshall, head of the pre-Partition Archaeological Survey of India ("ASI") at the time, regarded it as possibly a "king-priest", but it appears to have been his successor, Sir Mortimer Wheeler, who was the first to use Priest-King.
 An alternative designation for this and a few other IVC male figure sculptures is that they "are commemorative figures of clan leaders or ancestral figures".

-A replica is normally displayed at the National Museum of Pakistan, while the original is kept secure.
-Mr. Bukhari, the director of the museum explained in 2015 "It's a national symbol.
+A replica (with the crack smoothed away) is normally displayed at the National Museum of Pakistan, while the original is kept secure.
+Mr. Bukhari, the director of the museum explained in 2015, "It's a national symbol.
 We can't take risks with it".
 The Urdu language title used by the museum (with the English "King-Priest") is not an exact translation, but حاکم اعلی (hakim aala), a well-known expression in Urdu-Persian-Arabic meaning a sovereign or bishop (who is entitled to sit in a chair of state on ceremonial occasions).